COVID-19: You must register to undertake this walk.

 Current and 7 day forecast information can be found on the Bureau of Meteorology website.
 Please note all bush walker weather warnings and adjust your plans accordingly.

 Water can be collected from lakes, tarns, and streams.
-Water quality from either tank or ground cannot be guaranteed.
+Water quality fromthese sources cannot be guaranteed.
 Deep lakes and fast-flowing streams, upstream of any campsite, are more likely to provide clean water.
-In summer there may be no water after Fish River (near the carpark) until you reach the rainwater tank at Wild Dog Creek.
-If the tank is empty, the next water is at Solomons Jewels.
+In summer there may be no water after Fish River (near the carpark) until you reach Solomons Jewels.
+Untreated water is available at Wild Dog campground subject to environmental conditions.

-There are three small historic huts that may only be used for emergency shelter: Trappers Hut, Dixons Kingdom Hut and Lake Ball.
+There are three small historic huts that may only be used for emergency shelter: Trappers Hut, Dixons Kingdom Hut and Lake Ball Hut.

 Protect our natural resources - please carry out all rubbish.